 Create a Budget

 Maybe you’re coming to school with money you’ve saved for personal expenses.
 Perhaps you have a family-provided bank account.
 Maybe you have financial aid designated for living costs.
 Either way, you probably have a lump sum which needs to last throughout the term.
 Establishing a budget that considers your available funds and expenses helps stretch that money instead of spending it upfront.
 Budgets take self-discipline and planning, but they are well worth the effort.
 They can play a big part in understanding education costs.
-Use this helpful budget worksheet to get started.

 Don’t Borrow More Than You Need